-Under continuation coverage, qualified beneficiaries have the same rights afforded similarly-situated members who are not enrolled in COBRA.
-A qualified beneficiary may add newborns, new spouses, or domestic partners, and adopted children (or children placed for adoption) as covered dependents in accordance with the Plan's eligibility and enrollment rules, including HIPAA special enrollment.
+Members under continuation coverage have the same rights as similarly situated members who are not enrolled in COBRA.
+A member may add newborns, new spouses, or domestic partners, and adopted children (or children placed for adoption) as covered dependents in accordance with the Plan's eligibility and enrollment rules, including HIPAA special enrollment.
 If non-COBRA members can change plans at open enrollment, COBRA members may also change plans at open enrollment.

-15.6.10 When Continuation Coverage Ends
+14.6.10 When Continuation Coverage Ends